unfinishedideas/robot_kittens/README.md

 ### ***Question 1: Pick a player experience and feeling to target for this simple game.
 For example, you might want to make it energizing instead of zenlike, make it a hard grind or a quick jaunt, etc.***

 For the player experience I was going for a fairly faithful adaptation of the original but with an added sense of urgency and strategy.
-I wanted to make sure I kept some of the goofy charm of finding random objects but create a strategic element to the game.
+I wanted to make sure I kept some of the goofy charm of finding random objects but create a strategic element to the game   .

 <br>